 You might be able to bring a claim even where your practitioner did everything correctly during the procedure if they failed to inform you of the risks and alternatives properly.
 This is known as a lack of informed consent, and we have helped many people make successful claims under these circumstances.

 Lens Replacement Surgery Claims in England and Wales

 Lens replacement surgery is a specialist ophthalmic vision correction procedure.
-The procedure is now offered by high-street providers such as Optical Express, Ultralase, Optimax, Optegra and Accuvision.
-The procedure is often attractive to consumers because when it is successful, it can remove the need to wear contact lenses or glasses by correcting both near and distance vision.
+The procedure is now offered by high-street providers, as well as small independent practitioners.
+The procedure is often attractive to consumers because when it is successful, it can reduce the need to wear contact lenses or glasses by improving both near and distance vision.
 A high number of cases are successful; however, lens replacement surgery can go wrong, with devastating consequences.
+Out of all the five senses, vision is the most important and our eyes provide our most precious gift – the gift of sight.
+If this is ruined by laser eye surgery or lens replacement surgery it can affect your mental health and your ability to work.
 If you have suffered an injury as a result of lens replacement surgery, we can help you claim the compensation rightfully owed to you.
-We may be able to work with you on a no-win, no fee basis.
+We may be able to work with you on a no win, no fee basis.

 How much compensation could I claim for a laser eye surgery injury?